-With this cooperation the Platone consortium makes the Platone platform available to DEMI for testing within a microgrid scenario to understand possible adaptations and to extend the set of use case scenarios for Platone to microgrid flexibility.
-Therefore, the University of Alberta has brought up the Platone approach in the project "Towards future interconnected electric system", funded in Alliance Grant of the Natural Sciences and Engineering Research Council of Canada (NSERC), the major federal agency responsible for funding natural sciences and engineering research in Canada and NAIT.
+The cooperation creates added value on both sides: The Canadians extend the set of Platone use case scenarios to microgrid flexibility.
+In general, the uptake from the Canadians of data developed in Platone remains of key importance.
+The University of Alberta has brought up the Platone approach in the project "Towards future interconnected electric system", funded in Alliance Grant of the Natural Sciences and Engineering Research Council of Canada (NSERC), the major federal agency responsible for funding natural sciences and engineering research in Canada and NAIT.
 The testing area is a microgrid within the Centre for Grid Innovation (CGI), which was initiated by DEMI 2018 and is located at NAIT.
 In this "plug-and-play", microgrid energy companies can develop, test and validate their technologies under realistic field conditions.